-(a) Time.
-Upon request by the defendant, and unless otherwise ordered by the court, the government must provide all discovery required by Fed.
+- (a) Time.
+Unless the presiding judge orders earlier disclosure: - on the defendant's request, the government must provide all discovery required by Fed.
 R. Crim.
-P. 16(a)(1)(A), (B), (C), (D), (E), and (G) no later than 14 days after the date of arraignment.
-Upon request by the defendant, the government must provide all discovery required by Fed.
+P. 16(a)(1)(A)-(E) and (G) no later than 14 days after arraignment; - on the defendant's request, the government must provide all discovery required by Fed.
 R. Crim.
-P. 16(a)(1)(F) as soon as reasonably possible, but in no event shall such production occur later than seven days before trial.
-The government must disclose in a timely manner all exculpatory information in its possession, but in no event shall such production occur later than seven days before trial.

-(b) Exculpatory Information Defined.
-Exculpatory information is all information that is favorable to the defendant because it:

-- (1) casts doubt on the defendant's guilt as to an essential element in any count in the indictment or information; - (2) casts doubt on the admissibility of evidence that the government anticipates offering in its case-in-chief; - (3) casts doubt on the credibility or accuracy of any evidence or testimony that the government anticipates offering in its case-in-chief; or - (4) may be relied upon to support an argument for a lesser punishment at sentencing.

-(c) Rule 16(a)(2).
+P. 16(a)(1)(F) as soon as reasonably possible and no later than seven days before trial; and - (3) the government must disclose all exculpatory information in its possession in a timely manner and no later than seven days before trial. - (b) Exculpatory Information Defined.
+Exculpatory information is all information that is favorable to the defendant because it: - (1) casts doubt on the defendant's guilt as to an essential element in any count in the indictment or information; - (2) casts doubt on the admissibility of evidence that the government anticipates offering in its case-in-chief; - (3) casts doubt on the credibility or accuracy of any evidence or testimony that the government anticipates offering in its case-in-chief; or - (4) may be relied upon to support an argument for a lesser punishment at sentencing. - (c) Rule 16(a)(2).
 The government's obligation to disclose exculpatory information extends to information covered under Fed.
 R. Crim.
 P. 16(a)(2).
-Exculpatory information need not be admissible so long as it is reasonably likely to lead to the discovery of admissible evidence.

-(d) In Camera Inspection.
+Exculpatory information need not be admissible so long as it is reasonably likely to lead to the discovery of admissible evidence. - (d) In Camera Inspection.
 Questions as to whether information in the possession of the prosecution is exculpatory should be resolved in favor of the defendant.
 The government may voluntarily submit information to the court for in camera inspection to determine whether it constitutes exculpatory information that must be produced.
 Upon submitting such information, the government shall file in the record a written notice of submission describing in general terms that information being submitted for inspection.